shubham-deb/DBMS_Project/README.md

+# About Project
 <br />
-An annotated walkthrough of a system build/installation: https://youtu.be/BxubRuZ0hFE <br/>
+An annotated walkthrough of our system build/installation: https://youtu.be/BxubRuZ0hFE <br/>
 A demo video, showing input/output examples of all the task and report queries: https://youtu.be/vWCNvcl2iAI <br/>
 <br />
 Instructions for running trainly.io : <br />